laserpants/trombone/README.md

 ##### A note about wildcard operators

-Since string values are always wrapped in single quotation marks before inserted into a template, the following will not work as intended,
+Since string values are always wrapped in single quotation marks before they are inserted into a template, the following will not work as intended,

 ```
-select * from customer where customer.name like ('%{{q}}%')
+select * from customer where customer.name like '%{{q}}%'
 ```

-Instead, define your template as
+Instead, simply define your template as

 ```
-select * from customer where customer.name like ({{q}})
+select * from customer where customer.name like {{q}}

 ```